The Most Profitable Blog Niches Study

 The chart below gives you the full income breakdown for food bloggers.

-Because food blogs are in high demand by advertisers, they almost always get approved by one of the two major ad networks (Mediavine and Adthrive).
+Because food blogs are in high demand by advertisers due to their target audience, they almost always get approved by one of the two major ad networks (Mediavine and Adthrive).
 Food bloggers also make substantially higher RPMs, which enables them to make more money per 1000 impressions than other blog niches.

 These two factors make it easier for food bloggers to reach six figures from ads alone.
 With one simple and strong stream of income, there is no reason to mess around with affiliate marketing.